haydenhigg/PegasosSVM/README.md

 ## Notes

-- As the algorithm is intended to decrease the learning rate as the training progresses, so a regularization parameter higher than other Perceptrons' learning rate is often helpful (the ideal value seemed to be around 1 for many of the training sets I tested)
+- As the algorithm is intended to decrease the learning rate as the training progresses, a regularization parameter higher than other Perceptrons' learning rate is often helpful
 - The algorithm selects random batches of input/output pairs to train on in each iteration, and if it selects unrepresentative pairs within the first few iterations (when the learning rate is still high) then it will have very poor performance
 - This implementation calculates a bias to be used when predicting.
 If you wish to override or view this, it is available as the value `model.bias` and is set at the end of the `train` method.
 - If k == 1 then the special case algorithm is used, otherwise the general algorithm for a mini-batch of size k is used.
 - The `train` method returns its instance, so method calls can be chained.

-## NPM

-This package is [available from NPM](https://www.npmjs.com/package/pegasossvm) as 'pegasossvm'.